Digital Signature vs E-Signature

 To create a digital signature a different method of validating an online document is required.
 This involves electronic data, encrypted message and encryption protections.
-Whilst a digital signature can be grouped with the category of e-signature, it uses algorithms to create a digital fingerprint or private key (or secret key) unique to your document.
+A digital signature can be included in the same category as e-signatures.
+Both eSignatures & Digital Signatures use algorithms to create a digital fingerprint or private key (or secret key) unique to your document.

 Got that?
 We know that digital signatures can be complicated, but that’s not all.